sifaka-ai/sifaka/REVIEW_PLAN.md

 - [ ] Add async/sync usage examples to documentation

 **Design Decisions:**
+- **NO Backward Compatibility**: Migrate to async-first design where beneficial
-- Public API remains sync for backward compatibility
+- Public API should be async for I/O operations (model calls, storage, retrievers)
-- Internal implementations use async for performance
-- Clear separation between public sync and internal async methods
+- Remove dual sync/async interfaces - choose the best pattern for each component
+- Mixed patterns are intentional design choices, not compatibility compromises
-- Document the intentional mixed pattern design
+- Document the reasoning behind sync vs async choices for each component

 ## Phase 2: Quality Improvements (Weeks 5-8)
 **Goal: Enhance code quality, reduce duplication, and improve maintainability**